Introduction to Biology

 Drawing of Compound Microscope

-Precaution of Using the Light Microscope
+Precaution of Using the Compound Microscope

 1. It must be carried with both hands; one hand holds the limb and the other placed under the base to provide support